Skip to content

 One of the steps involved in forming your limited liability company (LLC) is to create an “Operating Agreement.”
 This agreement is a document that defines certain important aspects of your LLC like who the owners are, how profits will be shared, and who has the final sign-off of important business decisions.

 You’ll normally write and sign your Operating Agreement when you initially start your LLC or very soon afterward.
 We can walk you through that initial creation of your agreement and we also provide a helpful service to get everything in place.
-You can get a customized Operating Agreement as part of our Gold or Platinum formation packages or as an add-on to our Silver package for a small additional fee.
+You can get a customized Operating Agreement as part of our Standard or Premium formation packages or as an add-on to our Basic package for a small additional fee.

 This is perfect for when you’re first creating your LLC, but what if you want to make changes to your Operating Agreement after that?
 Don’t worry, we’ve got you covered.